Technigo/project-portfolio/README.md

 I started to style the desk-top as it seemed to be the trickiest design.

-With more time I would (I will) work on the reponsiveness.
+With more time I would (I will) work on the reponsiveness for tablets.

 ##### View it live